Chrysler TC by Maserati: Criticism and aftermath

 The original idea of combining a Chrysler engine with a Maserati body was viewed by some automotive journalists as "taking the worst from each partner."
 The press was critical of the Chrysler TC, observing its similarity to the Chrysler LeBaron GTC convertible that cost much less.
 Lee Iacocca was a proponent of the new model "to change the way the world looked at Chrysler" and to create a new image for the automaker.
 Though the TC was expected to achieve annual sales between 5,000 and 10,000 units, it sold very poorly due its high price tag among other factors such as the lack of exterior color choices and undistinguished performance.
 In contrast, the LeBaron GTC had more color choices and exactly the same features at a considerably lower price.
-The TC was neither sporty nor luxurious, and it was European in name only; a genuine European luxury car could be purchased for not much more than the Chrysler TC, reviewers pointed out.
+A genuine European luxury car could be purchased for not much more than the Chrysler TC, reviewers pointed out.
 One expert on the Chrysler TCs claims that the automaker under Iacocca invested millions into Maserati, "but the Italian firm just did not deliver as promised" and the automobile marketplace had changed by the time the cars were delivered.

-Subsequent to TC production, Chrysler and Maserati eventually had common corporate ownership, as Fiat would takeover Maserati in 1993, followed by a takeover of Chrysler in 2013.
+Subsequent to TC production, Chrysler and Maserati eventually had common corporate ownership, as Fiat would take over Maserati in 1993, followed by a takeover of Chrysler in 2013.